UHDanke/gd_docs/triggers/follows.md

 With Ignore Disabled, targets that are toggled off are skipped by Advanced Follow.

-## Pause and Resume

-Pausing disables the Advanced Follow instance temporarily.
-Delays are not paused and continue to tick down while the trigger is inactive.
-The spawn order of the instance is kept when resuming.

-## Advanced Follow Update

-Advanced Follow actions are processed after Follow Player Y, but before Follow and Area triggers.

-Each action performs its motion calculation then executes the movement given by the result.
-They are done sequentially as dictated by Priority and spawn order.
-Positions are updated after each action and can be used by other Advanced Follow triggers right after.

-If the target ends up not being under the effect of any Advanced Follow triggers, it loses all velocity on the next Advanced Follow update and can no longer be affected by Edit and Re-Target Advanced Follow.

-### Velocity Duplication Bug

-Multiple Advanced Follow actions on the same object are bugged and do not stack properly.
-Because each action executes the movement without checking if said velocity has been already applied on the target in the current tick, the same velocity is applied multiple times erronously.
-In other words, the object moves way faster than it should if there are multiple non-exclusive Advanced Follow triggers acting on the same object.
-This bug is shared across all modes of movement.
-The actions are done separately on each axis - two Advanced Follow triggers, one **X Only** and another **Y Only** will not duplicate the other's motion.
-This also applies to **Rotation**, which is more noticeable when using **Mode 3**.

 ## Mode

 Mode selects the movement mode of Advanced Follow.